tolokonov/tolokonov/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+Some info about me:

+- 🔭 I work with my team in the organisation - studio 22
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me: ![itolokonov@mail.ru]
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...